benofbrown/darksouls/Bloodbourne_all_Trophies.md

 - Start of DLC, run around for upgrade materials. *Blue Elixir* comes in handy here in the cave with the *Amygdalan Arm*.
 - Kill Witch of Hemwick **The Witch of Hemwick**
 - Cainhurst for materials, Reiterpallasch, Evelyn and *Executioner's Gloves* **Cainhurst**
-- Nightmare frontier for materials - Maybe try without?
-Only need it to go from +8 to +9.
-If you do go, grab the *Red Jelly* and *Augur of Ebrietas* in the Lecture Hall on the way. **Nightmare Lecture Building**
-- Upgrade weapon to +9
+- Upgrade weapon to +8
 - Grab the Cannon
 - Shadows **Shadow of Yharnam**
 - Grab the *Empty Phantasm Shell* at the top of the building.
 - Rom **Rom, the Vacuous Spider**
-- One Reborn, grab *Tonitrus*, *Tiny Tonitrus*, chunks and good gem first **The One Reborn**
+- One Reborn, *Tiny Tonitrus*, chunks and good gem first **The One Reborn**
+- Upgrade weapon to +9
+- Drop to first floor of the Lecture building, grab the *Red Jelly* and *Augur of Ebrietas*, head to Nightmare Frontier for the lamp. **Nightmare Lecture Building**
 - Micolash (grab moon rune at the bottom of the spiral staircase in the fight) **Micolash, Host of the Nightmare**
 - Drop the mother brain down, and grab the *Choir Bell*.
 - Blood Rock.
 Upgrade weapon to +10 **Weapon Master**
-- Darkbeast Paarl.
-Go through the door and talk to the Djura, also get Charred Hunter set and *Rifle Spear* **Darkbeast Paarl**
 - Go up the old workshop, grab the *Radiant Sword Hunter Badge*.
 - Upper Cathedral - Grab the Ritual Blood (5), Make Contact gesture and *Cosmic Eye Watcher Badge*, kill Celestial Emissary **The Choir**, **Celestial Emissary**
 - Go and visit Mother Brain, do 'Make Contact' in front of it for about a minute to get the best Moon rune.
 Equip it next time you're in the Hunter's Dream.
 Kill Mother Brain for the Living String.
+- Darkbeast Paarl.
+Go through the door and talk to the Djura, also get Charred Hunter set and *Rifle Spear* **Darkbeast Paarl**
 - Grab *A Call Beyond* and kill Ebrietas **Ebrietas, Daughter of the Cosmos**, **Chalice of Isz**
 - Martyr Logarius - put the crown on and get Cainhurst badge and summons **Martyr Logarius**
 - Give summons to Alfred for the Wheel Badge